 A mobile field shelter is the perfect option for horse owners wanting a temporary, field-based solution for housing their animals.
 Perhaps you are currently waiting to have a new stable block completed or you want to give your horses more shelter during the day if they spend lots of time out of doors.
 Whatever your needs might be, there is a lot of potential in a mobile field shelter and we sell many of these structures to help improve horse owners’ daily routines.

-The issue of planning permission is often one that our customers ask us about, as it can be a concern when you are having any kind of building work carried out on your property.
-If this is the case and you are currently wondering what permission you will need, then you can rest assured that 99% of the time you will not need planning permission for a mobile field shelter.
+The issue of planning permission is often one that our customers ask us about when they are enquiring about a mobile field shelter or other timber building, and whilst the team at National Timber Buildings are not planning application specialists and advisories, we do have a wealth of experience (over 40 years in fact) within the industry.
+If you are currently wondering what permission you will need, then you can rest assured that 99% of the time you will not need planning permission for a mobile field shelter.
 However, there are some provisos, and for the 1% of cases that do need planning permission, strict regulations will need to be met.
+We take a detailed look at the facts…

 What are mobile field shelters?